 Smallwood is a tiny town located in the state of New York.
 With a population of 839 people and just one neighborhood, Smallwood is the 793rd largest community in New York.

-Because occupations involving physical labor dominate the local economy, Smallwood is generally considered to be a blue-collar town.
-41.85% of the Smallwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Smallwood is a blue-collar town, with 41.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Smallwood is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Smallwood who work in office and administrative support (29.35%), law enforcement and fire fighting (10.87%), and business and financial occupations (7.61%).

 Another notable thing is that Smallwood is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.